Flu (Influenza) Vaccination for Children

 Stronger, broader immunity, Because it contains a live, weakened virus, it more closely mimics a natural infection, helping to build better long-term immune memory.

 The nasal spray flu vaccine has very few, mild side effects.
-Some children may experience a runny or blocked nose, mild headache, reduced appetite, or a slight temperature.
-These symptoms are usually short-lived (1–2 days) and can be comfortably managed with paracetamol (Calpol) if needed.
+Some children may experience a runny or blocked nose, sore throat, mild headache, reduced appetite, or a slight temperature.
+These flu vaccine symptoms are usually short-lived (1–2 days) and can be comfortably managed with paracetamol (Calpol) if needed.
 Remember while the body is building up the antibodies to protect from the virus, the body is having to work a little bit harder so may cause these side effects.
 For most parents and children, the benefits of preventing flu, hospitalisation and complications far outweigh the small risk of side effects of a runny nose for a day or so.
 Remember there is a big difference between a cold and flu.

 Serious side effects such as Anaphylaxis is very rare – but all nurses are trained in treating anaphylaxis if was to occur.

-When will my child receive the Flu Vaccine?
+When will my child receive the flu vaccine?

 Our vaccination teams visit as many schools as possible across each borough between September and December.
 Because there are a significant schools, some may have earlier or later visit dates.